-You want to avoid reintroducing wheat, barley, rye, spelt, kamut, triticale, and some oats into our diets because they contain gluten, which is the protein that gives these flours their sticky quality.
+You may want to avoid reintroducing wheat, barley, rye, spelt, kamut, triticale, and some oats into our diets because they contain gluten, which is the protein that gives these flours their sticky quality.
 Gluten causes an increase in intestinal permeability and can contribute to inflammatory conditions throughout the body due to its effects on blood sugar balance.
 Eliminating it is one of the best things you can do to maintain a healthy diet.

-You can also look at reintroducing some healthy beans such as black, kidney, aduki, navy, pinto, and garbanzo beans.
+You can also look at reintroducing some healthy beans such as black, kidney, aduki, fava, navy, pinto, and garbanzo beans.
 It is important to soak your beans overnight before cooking them as this can help deactivate some of the phytates and lectins that bind to minerals in the body.
 If you find that beans make you gassy, cooking them with a strip of kombu in the water can help absorb the problematic fibers that cause the issue.
 Beans are great sources of fibre and protein to help balance blood sugar.
-Certain lentils such as red, beluga, or French lentils contain similar benefits and should be prepared in the same way.
+Lentils such as red, beluga, or French lentils contain similar benefits and should be prepared in the same way.

 Another super important special aspect of a whole foods diet are fermented foods.
 I’ve written many posts on the benefits and have tons of recipes for making your own fermented foods quickly and easily at home, so check out more information in the above links for more information.
-Basically, fermented foods help boost immune function and help with digestive function, so try to eat at least 1 to 3 servings a day of these magical foods.
+Basically, fermented foods help boost immune function and help with digestive function, so try to eat at least 1 to 3 small servings a day of these magical foods.